kalashnikovisme/evil-client/README.md

 end

 # Instantiate a client with a concrete settings
-cat_client = CatClient.new domain:   "awesome-cats",
+cat_client = CatsClient.new domain:   "awesome-cats",
                            user:     "cat_lover",
                            password: "purr"